Trikcode/AirBnB_clone/README.md

 <h1> AirBnB_clone </h1>

+The goal of the project is to deploy on your server a simple copy of the AirBnB website.

+The AirBnB website operates an online marketplace for travel information and booking services.
+The Company offers lodging, home-stay, and tourism services via websites and mobile applications.
+Airbnb serves clients worldwide.

+<h2>Files and Directories</h2>

 * <b>models</b> directory will contain all classes used for the entire project.
 A class, called “model” in a OOP project is the representation of an object/instance.

 * <b>tests directory</b> will contain all unit tests.